 Create a new user role and give the role the permission to view the node group you created in the Adding classes section.
 In addition, create a new local user, and assign your new user role to that user.

 PE enables you to create and manage users and user groups through the console.
 You can also create user roles, and assign users to those roles.
 Permissions, such as the ability to view node groups, deploy code, or generate password reset tokens, are assigned to user roles rather than directly to users.
-When you assign roles to users or user groups, you are granting permissions in an organized way.
+When you assign roles to users or user groups, you are granting permissions in a more organized way.

 Complete a basic RBAC workflow